What Is The Real Definition Of A True Friend?

 They're Authentic and Honest with You

 True friends aren't phony with you.
 They show you who they really are.
 They're honest with you when it matters most.
 They never try to deceive you to make themselves seem stronger, more successful, or better than they really are.
 A true friend goes beyond the surface, any true friendship requires some level of vulnerability.
-When a friend opens up to you and shares their struggles and disappointments, it is a testament of the trust and value they place in you.
+When a friend opens up to you and shares their struggles and disappointments, it is a testament to the trust and value they place in you.
 Having a friend that shows you that they trust you with their authentic self is a good indicator that you can do the same with them.

 They Accept You for You